Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 E.T.W.
 Dennis

 E.T.W.
 Dennis and Sons of Scarborough were among the first companies to produce picture postcards after regulations were relaxed in 1894.
 They continued in operation until 2000 after 140 years in business.
 The two E.T.W.
 Dennis cards in my collection are the earliest I've found printed using the half-tone process.
-Both have undividied backs, both were sent overseas, and both are identified by the letters ETWD in the bottom left of the image.
+Both have undivided backs, both were sent overseas, and both are identified by the letters ETWD in the bottom left of the image.

 - 19020321-Abingdon